Types of Aid

 Scholarships are a form of aid that is based upon specific qualifications, talents, or merit, often without regard to financial need.
 Hundreds of thousands of scholarships and fellowships from several thousand public and private sponsors are awarded each year.
 Most scholarships have their own application and requirements.

-The Board of Governors Fee Waiver waives enrollment fees for qualified students for the entire school year.
+The California College Promise Grant known as the Board of Governors Fee Waiver, waives enrollment fees for qualified students for the entire school year.
 Students may receive a waiver for any number of units, with no minimum.
 You qualify if you have some financial need, receive Temporary Assistance to Needy Families (AFDC/TANF), Supplemental Security Income/SSP or General Assistance and those who meet certain income standards.